Gil Duggan

-Gilford R. Duggan was a professional football player in the National Football League and later the All-America Football Conference.
-He played in the NFL from 1940 to 1945.
+Gilford R. Duggan (December 16, 1914 – October 1, 1974) was an American professional football player in the National Football League (NFL) and later the All-America Football Conference (AAFC).
+He played college football for the Oklahoma Sooners.
+Duggan played in the NFL from 1940 to 1945.
 He played for the New York Giants, Chicago Cardinals and "Card-Pitt", a team that was the result of a temporary merger between the Cardinals and the Pittsburgh Steelers.
 The teams' merger was result of the manning shortages experienced league-wide due to World War II.

 In 1946, Duggan jumped to the rival AAFC, where he played with the Los Angeles Dons in 1946 and the Buffalo Bills in 1947.